Diocese of La Rochelle and Saintes

-The Roman Catholic Diocese of La Rochelle and Saintes (Dioecesis Rupellensis et Santonensis; Diocèse de La Rochelle et Saintes) is a diocese of the Latin Church of the Catholic Church in France.
+The Diocese of La Rochelle and Saintes (Dioecesis Rupellensis et Santonensis; Diocèse de La Rochelle et Saintes) is a Latin Church diocese of the Catholic Church in France.
 The diocese comprises the département of Charente-Maritime and the French overseas collectivity of Saint-Pierre and Miquelon.
 The bishop is a suffragan of the Archbishop of Poitiers.
 The episcopal seat is in La Rochelle Cathedral.
 Saintes Cathedral is a co-cathedral.

+As of 2021, the diocese had one priest for every 4,081 Catholics.

 History

 The Diocese of La Rochelle was erected on 4 May 1648.
-The Diocese of Maillezais was transferred on 7 May 1648, to La Rochelle.
+The Diocese of Maillezais was transferred on 7 May 1648 to La Rochelle.
 This diocese before the French Revolution, aside from Maillezais, included the present arrondissements of Marennes, Rochefort, La Rochelle, and a part of Saint-Jean-d'Angély.